projectsveltos/sveltos/docs/features/multi-tenancy-sharing-cluster.md

 #### Defined Roles

-1. **platform admin**: Is the admin with the cluster-admin access to all the managed clusters;
+1. **Platform admin**: Is the admin with the cluster-admin access to all the managed clusters;
-2. **tenant admin**: Is the admin with access to the clusters/namespaces assigned to them by the platform admin.
+2. **Tenant admin**: Is the admin with access to the clusters/namespaces assigned to them by the platform admin.
 Tenant admin manages applications for a tenant.

 #### Sveltos Solution